 - Top Ten Do's and Don'ts

-- Business Plan
+- The Business Plan

 External and Internal Communication

-There are many types of telephones, and only you can decide which type(s) or combinations of types are right for you.
+The cornerstone of your business communication, both external and internal, may be your telephone.
+There are many types of telephones, and only you can decide which type is right for you.
 Even the standard telephone (landline) that is installed in your office has many options.
-You should start with at least one line that is unique to your business.
+While you may have a telephone already, you should start with at least one line that is unique to your business.
 This line should have the capability to take messages in case it is not answered personally.
 Here are some telephone tips:

 - Have a separate line for your business phone and your personal phone.
 Don't have family members pick up or use the business phone.
 Get any required extra telephone lines installed before you start.

-- When leaving phone messages, clearly state your name and phone number at the beginning and the end of the message.
+- When leaving phone messages, clearly state your company’s name and phone number at the beginning and the end of the message.